Dawid-Noszczynski/Tasks-List/README.md

 ## Description:

-This is a simple task list.
+This is a simple to do list.

-This task list allows adding new tasks, mark it as done and delete it.
+This to do list allows adding new tasks, mark it as done and delete it.
 I built it as part of my frontend developer course.

 ## Technologies used in the project: